FineUploader/fine-uploader/readme.md

 * `qq.isXhrUploadSupported()` - Returns true if the current user agent is capable of sending files using an ajax request.
 * `qq.isFolderDropSupported()` - Returns true if the current user agent is capable of handling dropped folders.
 * `qq.isFileChunkingSupported()` - Returns true if the current user agent is capable of sending chunked file requests.
+* `qq.areCookiesEnabled()` - Returns true if persistent cookies are permitted by the user agent.
 * `qq.getUniqueId()` - Returns a version 4 UUID.